Ulminator/gcp-certification-notes/gcloud-study-guide.md

 			# Allows custom maintenance on machine

 	3 Interconnection Options
+		- VPN or Dedicated Interconnect or Direct and Carrier Peering

 		- Virtual Private Network using Cloud Router
 			- Connects your on premise network to the Google Cloud VPC